-From road to rail: advancing sustainable freight transport
+From road to rail: advancing low-carbon freight transport

 Helrom, a German rail operator, has developed an innovative train-based solution for transporting semi-trailers, providing notable environmental benefits.
 Societe Generale acted as Mandated Lead Arranger, Green Loan Coordinator, Facility and Security Agent, and Hedge Counterparty for a Green Loan Financing for the acquisition of 120 six-axle double-pocket wagons.

-In March 2020, the European Parliament has adopted the European Climate Law to tackle climate change, establishing a legally binding goal for the EU to reduce net greenhouse gas emissions by at least 55% by 2030 and achieve climate neutrality by 2050.
-The transport sector is a significant source of emissions, with road transport accounting for 73.2% of total transport emissions in 20221.
-Although the efficiency of truck trailers is improving with new fuel technologies, total greenhouse gas emissions have not decreased as the increases in demand for freight transport have outpaced efficiency gains.
+In March 2020, the European Parliament adopted the European Climate Law, which mandated that the EU should cut net greenhouse gas emissions by at least 55% by 2030 and achieve climate neutrality by 2050.
+The transport sector, particularly road transport, is a major source of emissions, accounting for 73.2% of total transport emissions in 20221.
+Despite improvements in the efficiency of truck trailers, total emissions have not decreased due to rising freight demand.

 Shifting from land to rail freight transportation